particle-iot/docs/src/content/hardware/migration-guides/msom-b-series-migration-guide.md

 {{!-- END do not edit content above, it is automatically generated--}}

-- The M SoM has two available UART serial ports vs. 1 on the B SoM.
+- The M-SoM has two available UART serial ports vs. 1 on the B-SoM.

 ### SPI